kevinwss/Multi-vae/README.md

 # Multi-vae

+This code will output AUC score for MNIST dataset on 10% anomaly rate.

 Usage:

-For multi-vae:
+For propsoed multi-vae:

 python multiview-vae.py

-For original vae:
+For baseline original vae:

 python vae_mnist.py